logic-gu/logic-gu.github.io/_pages/teaching.md

 The two-year programme opens with a selection of core courses, common for all students, which provide a solid foundation in the fundamentals of theoretical logic and its applications, and then follow elective courses, tailored to the background, interests and career plans for individual students.

-If you have any question on the master, feel free to contact [Ivan Di Liberti](diliberti.github.io) or [Rasmus Blanck](https://rasmusblanck.com) who are the current coordinators.
+If you have any question on the master, feel free to contact [Ivan Di Liberti](diliberti.github.io) who is the current coordinator.

 ![Students in the Master in Logic complete the programme with a deep and well-rounded education in Logic and related topics.]({{ '/assets/img/students_working.jpg' | relative_url }})